curl/everything-curl/usingcurl-downloads.md

     curl --continue-at - http://example.com/bigfile -O

-If you instead just want a specific byte range from the remote resource transfered, you can ask for only getting that.
+If you instead just want a specific byte range from the remote resource transferred, you can ask for only getting that.
 Like when you only want a 1000 bytes from offset 100 to avoid having to download the entire remote huge file:

     curl --range 100-1999 http://example.com/bigfile